-When we were sowing our Spring greens you dug up my viola's with a kind of earnest care and attention to detail rarely betrayed.
+When we were sowing our Spring greens you dug up my viola's with a kind of earnest care.

-Then you lovelingly replanted the bindweed I'd spent a morning grappling with.
+Then you lovingly replanted the bindweed I'd spent a morning grappling with.

 You said it was your special plant.

-The plant with the pure white shell flowers that could almost, almost be mistaken for lilies and the strong, fiberous, unyielding roots.
+The plant with the pure white shell flowers that could almost, almost be mistaken for lilies and the strong, fibrous, unyielding roots.

-You spend most of your days happily playing in the garden or painting your hands, or in the bath, or with your collection of wild animals with whom you feel at ease.
+You spend most of your days happily playing in the garden or painting your hands.

 There was something sacred in their deep pools.